kskaran94/Content_Based_Recommender/README.md

 Evaluation
 Recommenders are evaluated by comparing how close the recommended articles are to the articles read in the past.
 We also compare the articles recommended by different recommenders to get a glimpse of underlying mechanics of different recommender types.

+The data and trained topic model can be downloaded from here https://drive.google.com/open?id=1JatCZpudzxnia2FKWR5Ls1_fqpwAqJwL